Conditions & Effects

 The system matches conditions and effects to determine the sequence of actions that lead to a goal.
 Here's how the matching works based on the provided documentation:

-- SmallerThan and SmallerThanOrEqual comparisons in conditions look for actions with negative effects.
-This means if a condition requires a
+* **SmallerThan** and **SmallerThanOrEqual** comparisons in conditions look for actions with **negative effects**.
+This means if a condition requires a `WorldKey` to be less than a certain value, the system will look for actions that decrease that `WorldKey`.

-. - GreaterThan and GreaterThanOrEqual comparisons in conditions look for actions with positive effects.
-So, if a condition requires a
+* **GreaterThan** and **GreaterThanOrEqual** comparisons in conditions look for actions with **positive effects**.
+So, if a condition requires a `WorldKey` to be greater than a certain value, the system will search for actions that increase that `WorldKey`.

 Setting conditions and effects through code.